Tropical Storm Debby could prove just as dangerous as a major hurricane

 Think local — don't just rely on the national forecast

-Fugate also advises resident to seek out local weather information instead of relying too heavily on advisories from the National Hurricane Center and national news and weather channels.
+Fugate also advises resident to seek out local weather information instead of relying too heavily on advisories from the National Hurricane Centre and national news and weather channels.

-“Everyone focuses on the Hurricane Center,” he said.
+“Everyone focuses on the Hurricane Centre,” he said.
 “They’re responsible for storm intensity and track.
 They’re not necessarily going to have all the local impacts.”

 A better place to go, Fugate says, is the National Weather Service’s homepage, where you can type in a ZIP code and see what’s happening in your area.